SC Corinthians Paulista: History

+In 2020, Corinthians lost the Campeonato Paulista final to arch rivals Palmeiras on penalties.
+In the league they finished only 10 points ahead of the first team in the relegation zone, that was the first season since 2007 that Corinthians fought against relegation.
+In 2021 the new president of the club brought back Willian who had left the club in 2007, helping Corinthians to finish in 5th, granting the club to the Copa Libertadores playoffs.
+In 2022 Corinthians had their best league season since 2017, finishing in 4th place, granting their place on the subsequent Copa Libertadores.
+In the Libertadores, the team finished in 2nd in the group stage, then went on to eliminate Boca Juniors in La Bombonera on penalties, reaching the quarter finals for the first time since 2012, but were eliminated to Flamengo.
+In the Brazilian Cup, they lost once again to Flamengo, but this time at the final, on a penalty shoot out.
+After all, it was considered the club's best season since 2017.

+In 2023, despite being eliminated from Libertadores, the club reached the Copa Sulamericana semifinals, where they were eliminated by Fortaleza.
+In the league once again fought against relegation.

 Visual identity

 Colours

 Even though the club has been recognized by the colors black and white for most of their history, the first Corinthians' kit originally consisted of cream shirts and black shorts.
 Back then, the choice of colors proved wrong, as the cream color would gradually fade white when the shirts were washed, representing a cost a recently created club could not afford.
 Thus, early after the foundation, the official shirt colors were changed to white.
 In 1954 the traditional black with thin white stripes uniform was introduced, and became the alternative uniform since then.